Dips at small sizes for topological graph obstruction sets

 \section{Knotless embedding obstructions of size 23}

 In this section we prove Theorem~\ref{thm:3MM}: there are exactly three obstructions to knotless embedding of size 23.
-In subsection~\ref{sec:Heawood} we ask a question that may be of independent interest.
-Question~\ref{ques:d3MMIK}: If $\delta(G) < 3$, is it true that $G$ has no MMIK descendants or ancestors?
-Definitions are given below.
+Along the way (see subsection~\ref{sec:Heawood}) we provide evidence in support of a negative answer to Question~\ref{que:d3MMIK} and prove Theorem~\ref{thm:Gpe} and its corollary.
+We also classify, with respect to knotless embedding, three graph families of size 22.
+These families include every graph obtained by adding an edge to a Heawood family graph.

 We begin with some terminology.
 A graph that admits no knotless embedding is {\em intrinsically knotted (IK)}.
-In contrast, we'll call the graphs that admit a knotless embedding {\em not intrinsically knotted (nIK)}.
-If $G$ is in the obstruction set for knotless embedding we'll say $G$ is {\em minor minimal intrinsically knotted (MMIK)}.
+In contrast, we will call the graphs that admit a knotless embedding {\em not intrinsically knotted (nIK)}.
+If $G$ is in the obstruction set for knotless embedding we will say $G$ is {\em minor minimal intrinsically knotted (MMIK)}.
 This reflects that, while $G$ is IK, no proper minor of $G$ has that property.
 Similarly, we will call 2-apex obstructions {\em minor minimal not 2-apex (MMN2A)}.

 Our strategy for classifying MMIK graphs of size 23 is based on the following observation.

 \begin{lemma} \cite{BBFFHL,OT} If $G$ is 2-apex, then $G$ is not IK \end{lemma}

 Suppose $G$ is MMIK of size 23.
 By Lemma~\ref{lem:2apex}, $G$ is not 2-apex and, therefore, $G$ has an MMN2A minor.
 The MMN2A graphs through order 23 were classified in~\cite{MP}.
 All but eight of them are also MMIK and none are of size 23.
 It follows that a MMIK graph of size 23 has one of the eight exceptional MMN2A graphs as a minor.
 Our strategy is to construct all size 23 expansions of the eight exceptional graphs and determine which of those is in fact MMIK.